COVID-19-electronic-health-system/Corona-tracker/design/README.md

 # Brand Guide

 ## Motivation
 This document is to provide an overview of styles utilized in the app.
 The design team has made efforts to uniformly style the UI with Material UI and CSS.
-All buttons, font, background, icons, should match the wireframes linked above as closely as possible.
+All buttons, font, background, icons, should match the wireframes linked below as closely as possible.
 Please remember to use makeStyles instead of in-line styles.

 ### **CORE COLORS**